 - Any depletion of a spouse’s separate property for marital purposes.

 After making a distinction between marital property, debt, and separate property, the court places a monetary value on each type of property and makes an equitable division.
 A court divides marital property and debt if couples cannot divide the property on their own.
 The Court will require mediation to attempt to resolve issues.

 Our law firm has extensive experience in property division matters.
-We can help you in this aspect so you will have this process completed prior to going to court.
+As a Denver property division attorney, we can help you in this aspect so you will have this process completed prior to going to court.
 This way, we can give you a greater say in the division and make sure your case moves forward as efficiently as possible.

 How Does Property Division Affect Investment Accounts?

 During a divorce, the court will also identify and divide taxable accounts, tax-deferred accounts, tax-exempt accounts, and annuities.
 The judge will divide these on an equitable basis or offset them against other assets.

 Tax issues can quickly complicate divorce proceedings if the couple has investment accounts to consider.
 For this reason, we assist our clients in accurately dividing their assets by calling on experts, such as tax accountants, financial advisers, and actuaries to provide insight and guidance.
 Without sound financial advice and vigorous legal representation during the divorce process, you may not obtain your fair share of your investment accounts.

 You will also need to divide any retirement assets if the accounts are marital or have a marital component.
 Our Denver property division lawyers carefully review your retirement assets to make sure you both receive all or a portion of the benefits you deserve.